 * Travel Easel - For those with a pastel box, the Mabef Travel Easel works well.

 * A Camera- for taking photographic reference.
-Digital SLR or Mirrorless Cameras with interchangeable lenses are best.
-I recommend to all artists investing in one fixed focal length prime lens that can shoot really well in low light.
+Digital SLR or Mirrorless Cameras with interchangeable lenses are excellent for full control of light. iPhones take wonderful pictures as well in good light.
+For portraits, I recommend artists invest in one fixed focal length prime lens that can shoot really well in low light.
 An inexpensive example is a 50mm F1.8 lens.
 Here are two examples: Nikon 50mm F1.8 lens, Canon 50mm F1.8 lens

 Oil Materials (click the links for examples)